sask-blockchain/saskblockchain.ca/content/join.md

 ### Individual Memberships

-[Become a member to support our community.](/membership)  Individual membership for 2020 are $10 and you discounts on any future ticketed events.
+[Become a member to support our community.](/membership)  Individual membership for 2020 are $10 and will provide discounts on any future ticketed events.
+Our monthly meetups are always free.

 ### Corporate Memberships